 Line a loaf tin with baking paper.
-Pour in the batter, spreading it evenly with the spatula.
+Pour in the batter, spreading evenly with a spatula.

 Bake for 30 minutes.
-Remove it from the tin, flip it upside down and bake for another 30-40 minutes until it forms a hard crust.
+Remove from the tin, flip upside down and bake for another 30-40 minutes until it forms a hard crust.

-Leave it to cool for 1 hour before slicing.
+Leave the loaf to cool for 1 hour before slicing.

-On the bench this will last for a few days.
-You can store it in the refrigerator for longer than that but I do suggest you toast to warm it before eating.
-Or, you can slice and store in the freezer.
+On the bench, this will last for a few days.
+You can store it in the refrigerator for longer than that but I do suggest you toast to warm it before eating, otherwise you can slice and store in the freezer.